 There’s plenty of plot points to pick up when season three returns, but we have faith in Laurie Nunn.
 The show creator has shown she’s one of the best when it comes to dealing with multiple characters, storylines and dramas.

 By the end of season two, Otis has broken up with Ola after embarrassing her, Maeve and himself at a party, where he loses his virginity to popular girl Ruby.

 After making amends with Jean, whom he fell out with prior to throwing a party, and chatting to his partially estranged father, he realises that he is in love with Maeve and leaves a voicemail telling her so.
-However, Maeve’s neighbour Isaac, who has a crush on her himself, deletes it before she has a chance to listen.
+“It’s you,” he said.
+“It’s always been you.
+I love you.”

 Eric, who has spent the entirety of season two in a love triangle, picks his former bully Adam over boyfriend Raheem, after Adam storms the stage during Moordale’s school musical and professes his love for him.

 After breaking up with Otis, Ola realises that she has feelings for her friend, Lily, and begins a relationship with her.

 We imagine we’ll kick off season three with Otis thinking Maeve has heard his voicemail and has decided to ignore it.
 He’s awkward enough as it is, but this is awkward x 100.